There are many different stories of God in this world and many different versions of God.

 The laws were a consequence of our rebellion.

 The truth is this – we can never live up to these expectations.
-God knew this and used it simply to point out thatin order to mend our relationship.
+God knew this and used it simply to point out that we need a savior in order to mend our relationship.

 As we read with the curse of the serpent, God lovingly showed how he intended to make it right.

-He did so by sending his one and only Son, Jesus, who told us that all we need to do to be reunited with God is to believe in Jesus and that us.
+He did so by sending his one and only Son, Jesus, who told us that all we need to do to be reunited with God is to believe in Jesus and that our faith alone would save us.

 Jesus said, “I am the bread of life.
 He who comes to me shall never hunger or thirst.”

-Jesus came for one major purpose article here: to share with us a between mankind and Yahweh.
+Jesus came for one major purpose article here: to share with us a new covenant between mankind and Yahweh.
 The new agreement is what the New Testament is all about.

 This is a covenant in blood, which he freely gave for our sake.

 The reason that we know that God is satisfied and that we are reunited with him is because of the sacrifice of the life of Jesus, who told us that he takes all of the burden of our defiance against God on his shoulders!